Readers Theater at the Library – November Session

 This activity is for 9 to 12 years-old (4º-6º Primaria) with a high-intermediate or advance English level.
 It will be held one Friday per month at 18:00, starting on October and finishing in June.

-Readers’ Theater will be led by Carrie and Trisha, also known as storytellers from the International Institute Library Storytelling Mornings.
+Readers’ Theater will be led by Chloe and Christine, two teachers from the International Institute English program.

 The activity forms part of the library services for library members.
 They will need to show their library card and send an e-mail to firstname.lastname@example.org confirming their participation in the activity any time from the first day of the month and up to the week of the Readers Theater session.

 Non-members who want to participate have a symbolic associated cost of 3€ per child for each session.
 The tickets can be obtained at the library check-out desk the same week of the session up until 15 minutes before the beginning of the activity.

 If at some point the number of members registered reaches the maximum capacity limit we will announce that tickets are sold out trough the IIE Facebook page.

 November 2012 storytelling around the book: